Rory-R-Wilson/medipseq_replication/README.md

 ## Notes

 It is possible to completely reconstruct the results from the data found here.
 However, the data presented here are not raw data.
-Specifically, the following cannot be performed due to data privacy reasons:
+Specifically, after step_1, the following cannot be performed due to data privacy reasons:

-* following step_1, we mapped the CpG-SNP pairs generated in step_1 to 100 sets of matched background CpG-SNP pairs.
+* we mapped the CpG-SNP pairs generated in step_1 to 100 sets of matched background CpG-SNP pairs
-* For the the CpG-SNPs pairs and then their matched sets, we used individual-level KORA F4 data to check the associations, using linear regression.
+* for the the CpG-SNPs pairs and then their matched sets, we used individual-level KORA F4 data to check the associations, using linear regression

 The results of these analyses (*medip_replication_results.txt* and *medip_matched_background_results.txt*) are then used as inputs for step_2.